 Skip to main content

-Software RAID services for local attached storage
+ONTAP Select software RAID configuration services for local attached storage

-Contributors netapp-barbe netapp-pcarriga veekannan
+Contributors netapp-pcarriga netapp-barbe veekannan

 Software RAID is a RAID abstraction layer implemented within the ONTAP software stack.
 It provides the same functionality as the RAID layer within a traditional ONTAP platform such as FAS.
 The RAID layer performs drive parity calculations and provides protection against individual drive failures within an ONTAP Select node.